facebookresearch/hydra/website/docs/tutorials/structured_config/3_config_groups.md

     port: int = 5432
     timeout: int = 10

-# Config is extending DictConfig to allow type safe access to the pretty() function below.
+# Config is extending DictConfig to allow type safe access to the pretty() function below
 @dataclass
 class Config(DictConfig):
     db: Any = MISSING